dreamcatcher-tech/network/Inbox/2024-02-05 1811 general locking mechnism for denokv.md

 If we can design this with the help of AI, then we should be able to generate rapidly some TLA+ model checking to ensure that our system is correct, provided that the kv guarantees are correct.

 We should also provide some recovery if the kv is not working as expected.

+Would use abort controllers, so you could cancel your quest for the lock if the thing you wanted done was done by someone else.
+Once you get the lock, you should do as much useful work in one batch as possible, which can free up a lot of watchers.